KhoroshenkoDmitry/Graphs-Collection/README.md

 The 'interfaces' folder includes two interfaces: 'IObserver' and 'IObservable'.
 It's a simple realization of observer pattern.
 It also includes 'Interface' module that combines that two interfaces.

-The 'main' folder contains 'MVC' module that includes MVC to the 'main.py'.
+The 'main' folder contains 'MVC' module that includes MVC to the 'main.py' and 'main.py'.

 ## What can program do?
 To be honest, nothing really special.
 It's a training project.
 But there are some commands: